-In need of some serious inspiration, most of the time I end up thinking of traveling to “the North”, literally.
 I’ve always been fascinated with the Nordic countries.
 Iceland being the first.
-This time, I went to see the capital of Scandinavia — Stockholm, Sweden.
+In need of some serious inspiration so I went to see the capital of Scandinavia — Stockholm, Sweden.

 Claimed to be as one of the world’s most beautiful cities, Stockholm has that sort of fairy tale vibe and a swish Scandinavian sleek.
 The city is built around water spread out over 14 islands and with 42 bridges — which is why this "beauty on water" is often referred to as the Venice of the North.

 This bustling metropolis prides itself on having some of the largest areas of unspoiled, diverse nature.
 At the same time, it is known as the startup hub in the world, after Silicon Valley.
 It’s a plethora of great things.

 My personal favorites apart from the green Swedish city parks is the Old Town (Gamla Stan) and the impressive Vasa Museum.